fase-conf/eiram.github.io/index.md

 ### Including Python Packages
 You may include the required Python packages using pip.
-You can get the necessary `.deb` files for example as follows:
+You can get the necessary files for example as follows:

     pip3 download <package>